 Cornstarch is produced through soaking, grinding, separating, filtering, drying and classified as fermented flours.

 The corn kernels used to make flour are soaked in water for 30 to 48 hours to allow the corn to ferment slowly, then the germ of the cornstarch is separated from the endosperm, which separates the two components from the corn kernel.

 Next, people will filter the core of the corn kernels and dry them with a centrifuge to get the desired cornstarch.

 Nutritional Composition Of Cornstarch

 Derived from the kernel, cornstarch also contains quite a lot of nutrients and some other substances.
-Accordingly, One 1/4 cup of organic cornstarch contains:
+Accordingly, one cup of cornstarch (128g) (1) contains:

 Health Benefits Of Cornstarch

 Cornstarch, if being used with a suitable amount, can bring many benefits because it is: